2026 Speakers

 U.S. Army

 Master Sgt.
-(Ret) George E. Vera, entered the U.S. Army in 1995 and completed his initial training as an infantryman that year.
+(Ret.)
+George E. Vera, retired, entered the U.S. Army in 1995 and completed his initial training as an infantryman that year.
 He went on to serve in the Scout Platoon, Headquarters Company, 1st Battalion, 21st Infantry Regiment, 25th Infantry Division (Light) and later with the Long Range Surveillance Detachment, 311th Military Intelligence Battalion, 101st Airborne Division (Air Assault).
 After graduating from the Special Forces Qualification Course in 2002, Vera was assigned to 2nd Battalion, 7th Special Forces Group (Airborne), where he served in a range of leadership roles and deployed multiple times to Kuwait, Wake Island, Thailand, Colombia and Afghanistan.

 On his fifth deployment to Afghanistan in August 2015, Vera was severely wounded during a gun battle while defending his camp from insurgents.
 Despite a T-12 spinal cord injury, he has dedicated himself to recovery and adaptive sports, earning gold medals as part of the U.S. team at the Invictus Games and participating in Warrior Games and multiple handcycle races.
 He serves as a team captain for several adaptive sports teams and is active in wheelchair basketball, track and field, and swimming.
 Vera is married with three daughters and enjoys spending time with his family and his two dogs, Bronco and Denali.